-Global Energy Alliance for People and Planet Announces Simon Harford as CEO and Ravi Venkatesan As Board Chair
+Global Energy Alliance for People and Planet (GEAPP) Announces Simon Harford as CEO and Ravi Venkatesan As Board Chair

 Marking a significant milestone for the Alliance.